Find Affordable College Courses

 121 Yearly Graduations

 University of Central Florida is the 3rd most popular school in the nation for students seeking a master's degree in health studies.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-For the 2020-2021 academic year, 121 master's degrees were handed out to health studies majors at UCF.
-About 68% of this group were women, and 60% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 121 people received their master's degree in health studies from UCF.
+About 67% of this group were women, and 52% were students from an underrepresented racial-ethnic group.

 #4